Bayesian computation with generative diffusion models by Multilevel Monte Carlo

 \subsection{Sample Generation with Diffusion Models for MLMC}

-Recall that in our setting, the samples in \cref{alg:MLMC} are generated via DMs.
+In our setting, the MLMC samples which are used in \cref{alg:MLMC} are generated via DMs {using \cref{eq:coarsesampling} iteratively to give an correlated samples of $(\aX_{\ell}, \aX_{\ell-1})$. \cref{alg:ContinuousCoarseFine} details a single iteration to generate such samples.
+Given an approximation level, \(\ell\), and starting from equal coarse and fine states \(\widehat x_{\ell-1}=\widehat x_{\ell}\), sampled from a normal distribution, cf.~\cref{sec:DDPM}, one updates this pair of states by iteratively calling \cref{alg:ContinuousCoarseFine} a total of \(M^{\ell-1}\) times.}

 For MLMC to have better computational efficiency than Monte Carlo, the correlation at each level $\ell$ between the samples $\aX_{\ell}$ and $\aX_{\ell-1}$ should be maximised.
 To accomplish this, one uses the same realisation of the Gaussian noise increments $(\xi_{t})_{t=0}^{T}$ with two different discretisations to generate each sample \cite{Giles2015}.
-In practice this is accomplished by summing the same set of Gaussian noise increments $\xi_{t}$ for the fine and coarse paths via \cref{alg:ContinuousCoarseFine}.
+In practice this is accomplished by summing the same set of Gaussian noise increments $\xi_{t}$ for the fine and coarse paths.
 However, this summing must be done in a weighted manner since from \cref{eq:variancecoarse} it is clear that the variance of the added noise for a coarse step (assuming it is equivalent to two fine steps) is a weighted sum of the variances for the two fine steps - thus one may generate the coarse noise $\eta^{(t)}_c$ via two fine noise samples $\eta^{(t)}_f=\sigma_{t-1;0,t}\xi_t$ using $ \eta^{(t)}_c=\sqrt{\frac{\gamma_{t-1}}{\gamma_{t-2}}}\frac{\Gamma_{t-2}}{\Gamma_{t-1}}\eta^{(t)}_f+\eta^{(t-1)}_f. $ Then, from \cref{eq:variancecoarse} in the general case of $M$ fine steps to every coarse step, one updates $\eta^{(t)}_c$ according to \cref{line:noisereweighting} in \cref{alg:ContinuousCoarseFine}. $\eta^{(t)}_c$ is then maximally correlated with the fine path and has the correct scale.
-Hence, given a maximum number of steps $T=T_0M^L$ for the DDPM \cref{eq:DDPMdecomp}, one uses a coarsened version of \cref{eq:DDPMUpdate} at level $\ell$ which takes $\Delta_{\ell}=M^{L-\ell}$ steps at each iteration according to the sampling kernel \cref{eq:coarsesampling}.
+This is then used the reverse the coarse state in \cref{line:coarsestep}.